real-token/realtoken-yam-core/README.md

 ## Roadmap

-- SwapCat contracts with basic functionnalities ✅
+- YAM core contracts with basic functionnalities ✅
 - Add whitelisting token functionnalities ✅
 - Testing ✅
 - Slither analysis ✅
 - Support for Hardware Wallet ❌

-See the [open issues](https://github.com/real-token/realtoken-swapcat/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/real-token/realtoken-yam-core/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>